Last Updated: November 2, 2021

 When the Masala Roomali (S$8) arrived, everyone at the table turned their attention to this massive thin bread.
 Littered with onions, tomatoes and masala seasoning, it’s baked till crispy over an inverted oven.

 We were shown how best to enjoy it: folding it several times to form beautiful uneven cracks, making it perfect for sharing.
 Given its thinness, it was so easy to enjoy and was probably the only bread all evening that we finished.

 The use of tomatoes and onions really added a good touch of zing to the peppery masala seasoning, and we couldn’t keep our hands off of it.

 I love a good fish dish, and I was elated to see the Salmon Fish Masala (S$18).
-Made right in the restaurant’s custom-made tandoor, the salmon broke apart in my mouth with little effort.
+Made right in the Copper Chimney’s custom-made tandoor, the salmon broke apart in my mouth with little effort.

 The charred ends were my favourite bits and the flakiness of the fish signalled succulent flesh.

 I’m normally not a fan of okra—in fact, I really dislike it—but their Kurkure Bhindi (S$5) was nothing like I’d anticipated lady’s fingers to taste like.
 It was crisp and delicately seasoned without being oily.
 I kept reaching for it as I continued to enjoy the other mains.

 The first naan made its arrival.
 The Chilli Cheese Naan (S$6.50) was a spicy number, leaving a lasting tingling sensation on my tongue.
 I wish there was more cheese though; I reckon it would’ve balanced out the heat.